tomaski/klipper-motd/README.md

 ```

 Now everytime you run `klipper-motd` command, the MoTD will be displayed in the shell.

+## Want to contribute?
+Contributions are always welcome!
+Please have a look at the awesome tutorial [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ## Credits
 `klipper-motd` is heavily inspired by [Street Fighter MOTD](https://github.com/ajgon/street-fighter-motd) by Igor Rzegocki for its picture section and [Fancy MOTD](https://github.com/bcyran/fancy-motd) by Bazyli Cyran for the sysinfo section.